Hardcoreprawn/architecture/input/posts/solutions/architecture-practise.md

 ![Architecture Process - BPMN](../../media/architecture-process-bpmn.png)

-This concept's core work item is the ADR or Architectural Decision Record.
+This concept uses the ADR or Architectural Decision Record for teams to record and track key decisions and context.

-When a team has to decide something, they create a work item in Azure DevOps (other work trackers are available).
+When a team has to decide something, they create a work item in Jira/Git/DevOps (other work trackers are available).
 This item can outline the problem in short:

-> To support US12345, we need to host semi-structured data, which will be used to render a quote on screen.
+> To support US12345, we need to host semi-structured data, which will be used to render a dynamic quote on screen.

 Whenever the team decides how development will proceed, they write it down in their work system.
 ADRs are covered in more detail [here](xref:architecture-decision-records).